 What is Forest School?

-Staff are Forest School trained to level 3, CRB checked, qualified, first aiders and experienced environmental educators.
+Essex Wildlife Trust staff are Forest School trained to level 3, DBS checked, qualified first aiders and experienced environmental educators.

 - help to find a suitable site

 - set up the health and safety precautions